-Certification is partnership between the device maker and OmniAir.
+Certification is a partnership between the device maker and OmniAir.
 The manufacturer applies to OmniAir first by selecting the device category, Connect Vehicle Certification or Tolling Certification and fills out a form that describes the device, system or unit under test (UUT).

 ISO refers to certification as a “procedure by which a [neutral] third party gives written assurance that a product, process or service conforms to specified requirements.”
 This written assurance often comes in the form of a certification mark or label applied to a product or its documentation, and/or a listing in a publicly available registry.
 OmniAir adheres to the ISO definition and conducts its device and system certification programs accordingly.